i0brendan0/pokeemerald/README.md

 * Splash now does damage when raining based on the weight of the Pokémon using it.
 (Same table as Low Kick)
 * Swarms now include more Pokémon to choose from and more locations to find them.
 (Currently just Surskit from RS)
 * Restrictions on Mew and Deoxys has been lifted.
 All Mews and Deoxys will obey the trainer if possible.
+* Electric type Pokemon are immune to paralysis.

 ### Not Done Yet